Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 # Stuck between a Rock and a Hard place

-While Sphinx and related projects are great at offering hosted HTML documentation, extensive usage of those make interactive documentation harder to consume.
+While Sphinx and related projects are great at offering hosted HTML documentation, extensive usage of those makes interactive documentation harder to consume.

-While it is possible to [run Sphinx on the fly when rendering docstrings](https://github.com/spyder-ide/docrepr), most Sphinx features only work when building a full project, with the proper configuration and extension and can be computationally intensive.
+While it is possible to [run Sphinx on the fly when rendering docstrings](https://github.com/spyder-ide/docrepr), most Sphinx features only work when building a full project, with the proper configuration and extension, and can be computationally intensive.
 This makes running Sphinx locally impractical.

 Hosted websites often may not reflect the locally installed version of the